Fountain Urban Renewal Authority

 WELCOME

 FURA was formed by the City of Fountain in 2008 with the establishment of the US85 urban renewal area.
-Today, there are four urban renewal areas designated in Fountain, these include: South Academy Highlands I and II, Charter Oak, and Bandley.
+Today, there are five urban renewal areas designated in Fountain, these include: South Academy Highlands I and II, Charter Oak, and Bandley.
 FURA Mission Statement The Fountain Urban Renewal Authority (FURA) was formed as a means to revitalize the community's under-served assets through an offering of partnership programs and sole-source project capacity funding.
 It avails the opportunity to cultivate a quality "sense of place" and encourage new business development for a resilient local economy.
 "Revitalize, Partner, and Fund with a Sense of Place for Development" |

 Spotlight Feature: